Taught course

 Course content

 What are the social and political dimensions of climate change?
-How does climate change impact on local, state and international levels?
-How do we understand the actions of communities and international organizations in response to a changing planet?
+What impact does climate change have at local, state and international levels?
+How do we understand the actions of communities and international organisations in response to a changing planet?

-This programme is intended for those who aspire to a professional career in addressing climate change in the public, private, and not-for-profit sectors.
-Critical skills are embedded throughout the programme to ensure that you have the requisite capacities to become a leader in addressing social and political problems arising from our changing planet, and to help shape a more sustainable future.
+This programme is intended for those who aspire to a professional career in addressing climate change in the public, private or not-for-profit sector.
+Critical skills are embedded throughout the programme to ensure that you have the requisite capacities to address social and political problems arising from our changing planet, and to help shape a more sustainable future.

-You will have the possibility of working on a dissertation research project for a public or private sector partner, gaining crucial experience to further your career aspirations.
+You will have the option of working on a dissertation research project for a partner organisation, gaining crucial experience to further your career aspirations.

 Information for international students